 - Alleviating an ingrown toenail is easy and fast when it is addressed promptly.
-It is important that you do not ignore your child’s ingrown toenail as it can become infected and lead to other complications.
+You mustn’t ignore your child’s ingrown toenails as they can become infected and lead to other complications.

-- Plantar warts show up on the bottom of a child (or adult’s) foot, though warts can occur anywhere on the foot.
+- Plantar warts show up on the bottom of a child’s (or adult’s) foot, though warts can occur anywhere on foot.

 - Most of the treatments for plantar warts are easy and painless.
-In more advanced or resistant cases, our podiatrists may use a laser to destroy the wart or other methods.
+Our podiatrists may use a laser to destroy the wart or other methods in more advanced or resistant cases.

 Low-Cost, Affordable Cash Price and Payment Plans for Childrens’ Foot Troubles: